-Punk rockers Die Ärzte have been known to call themselves the best band in Berlin and the best band in the world.
+Punk rock trio Die Ärzte have been known to refer to themselves as the best band in Berlin and the best band in the world.
 While they might not be as well known internationally as their peers Die Toten Hosen, Die Ärzte have played an important part in the German punk scene.

-About Die Ärzte
+Get to Know Die Ärzte

 Looking for another Ohrwurm to help you learn German?
 Check out previously featured musicians and bands!

 Photo by Jörg Steinmetz, courtesy of the band’s official website.
 This post contains affiliate links.